View free policies procedures examples from all manuals. No obligation, no credit card!

 - Define each core business process activities.

 - Document each activity into a series of steps.

 - Determine the required records, forms, and management metrics.

 - Build your documents, reports, and graphs, that form your management system.

 The first step of writing standard operating prcedures is to start with a process map of your top level processes.
 For most companies your top ten core business processes are divided into support processes (accounting, human resources, information technology, quality, and management strategy) or your realization processes (sales, product development, purchasing, fulfillment, and service).
 Not all companies have all ten core processes.
 Now that your core operating processes are defined, you are ready to move on to defining each process.

 Secondly, while writing standard operating procedures, define each core business process and its activities.
 Think top level once again.
 In the sales process, how are your orders converted into a shipped product?
 Orders are received, entered, picked, packed, shipped, and invoiced.

 Document Your Procedures

 Third, document each operation from start to finish.
 Let’s take the sales process.
 How do your sales orders arrive, who takes them, how often, under what criteria, who touches the order next, what do they do, and so on… Just follow the sales order through your system and define each step.
-You SOP manual is slowly building…
+You are well on your way to writing standard operating procedures and your SOP manual is slowly building…

 Implement Your Records